The saying is proverbial: “People do not care how much you know until they know how much you care.”

 The book of Hebrews has this exciting passage.

-For we have not a high priest that cannot be touched with the feeling of our infirmities; but one who has been tempted like as we are, yet without sin (4:15).
+For we have not a high priest that cannot be touched with the feeling of our infirmities; but one who has been tempted like as we are, yet without sin (Heb.
+4:15).

 Michaelis notes that the term “does not signify a sympathetic understanding that is ready to condone, but a fellow feeling that derives from full acquaintance with the seriousness of the situation as a result of successfully withstanding the temptation” (Bromiley, 802-803).

-The Christian who struggles against the urgings of temptation may be sure that there is one who understands this difficulty and is sympathetic to us as we engage the battle against carnality (cf. Romans 7:14ff; 1 Corinthians 9:27).
+The Christian who struggles against the urgings of temptation may be assured that there is someone who understands this difficulty and is sympathetic to us as we engage the battle against carnality (cf. Rom.
+7:14ff; 1 Cor.
+9:27).

 After some exchange with the wicked spirits, Christ purged the wretched soul of his diabolical inhabitants.
 What a new day that must have been for the demoniac!